harshaanth/DM-Holiday-package-purchase-prediction/README.md

 ### Business Questions:
 1. **What are the key factors that influence a customer's decision to purchase a holiday package?**
-2. **Can we predict if a customer will buy a holiday package based on their demographics and behavior?**
+2. **How can we predict if a customer will buy a holiday package based on their demographics and behavior?**
 3. **Which customer segments are most likely to convert, and how can they be targeted effectively?**

 ### Dependent & Independent Variables